domwakeling/web_homepage/README.md

 Google Lighthouse is high, but still being held back a little by:
 * Twitter images not necessarily "right" size (the element width is not set, generating circa `@2x` but this isn't guaranteed)
-* Premier League club logos, which are high-quality SVGs (considering changing these)
+* Premier League club logos, which are high-quality SVGs (currently implementing a change to fix this)
 * Unreliable responses for images for both the Superhero and Beer panels